toasterllc/VirtualUSBDevice/README.md

 - `data`: the payload data
 - `len`: the length of `data`

-For transfers to the default control endpoint (endpoint 0), the `setupReq` field will be populated with the Setup packet.

 ## Sending Data

 To write data to an IN endpoint, call `write()` with the endpoint, data, and length.